7. Reporting practice

 GRI 102-49 Changes in reporting

 Geberit published extensive, magazine-like Sustainability Reports in 2004, 2007 and 2010.
 The annual sustainability reports were based on the GRI G3 guidelines for the 2006 to 2013 financial years and on the GRI G4 guidelines from 2014 to 2017, and were switched to the GRI Standards as of 2018.
 In this way, Geberit has developed a consistent reporting system in which individual statements are further developed each year.
-In the present report, the updated GRI standard for Waste (GRI 306: 2020) was used.
+For the reporting on Water and waste water (GRI 303: 2018) and on Occupational health and safety (GRI 403: 2018), the standards updated by GRI were used.

 There were no significant changes during the reporting period for topics identified as material.
 If, in individual cases, a new measuring method is used, this is noted under the respective statement.

 GRI 102-50 Reporting period

 The last report for 2018 has been available online since 12 March 2019.
 For reports from previous years, see www.geberit.com > Media > Downloads > Publications.

 Annually as part of the integrated online reporting for a given financial year.

 GRI 102-53 Contact point for questions regarding the report

 Should you have any questions concerning sustainability at Geberit, please contact:

 GRI 102-54 Compliance with GRI standards